michaeljhkim/VULKAN_LEARNING_ENGINE/README.md

 - switched from GLFW to SDL2
 - switched from Visual Studio SLN to CMAKE
 - converted shader code to openGL 4.6 (only had to change a couple of lines)
+- figure out how the light system works
+- figure out how the physics works
+- figure out how the collisions works
+- figure out how the skybox works
+- (maybe) figure out dynamic shaders